 Religious and spiritual support

+The person you are caring for may want particular practices to be done, or prayers read, as they are dying.
 It is important to do whatever you both feel is right and most helpful.
-Keep a note of anyone you need to contact in this situation.
+It may help to keep a note of anyone you need to contact in this situation.

 End of life care plan